-Innovated Machine & Tool Co., Inc., located in Oakland Industrial Park, is a contract manufacturer specializing in mid to high volume sheet metal fabrication.
-The company’s capabilities include precision sheet metal fabrication, laser cutting, powder coating, panel bending and bus bar fabrication.
+Innovated Machine & Tool Co., Inc., located in Oakland Industrial Park, is a contract manufacturer specializing in mid to high volume sheet metal manufacturing.
+The company’s capabilities include precision sheet metal manufacturing, laser cutting, powder coating, panel bending and bus bar manufacturing.

 This newsletter is produced by City of Newport News.
 Content may be used with attribution.

 2400 Washington Avenue, Newport News, VA 23607

 Innovated Machine keeps up with bending jobs that press brakes struggle with

 In the early 2000s, Innovated Machine & Tool Co., Newport News, Va., tried a robotic press brake for a bending job and found that it worked out well--for that job.
 Unfortunately, when the contract ended, so did the useful life of that robotic press brake.
 Since then, the shop hasn't had to worry about machine obsolescence because its panel bending technology is helping it stay on top of all sorts of bending work.

 Dwight Bryant could have had a P4.
 It wasn’t a vegetable drink that he missed out on in 2001.
 The owner of Innovated Machine & Tool Co.
 Inc., Newport News, Va., was in the middle of a large expansion.
 The company, which he had worked for since 1984 and purchased in the ensuing years, was moving into a new 60,000-square-foot facility that was able to accommodate an Amada turret punch press with automatic load/unload capability and a six-shelf material storage and retrieval system.